Tosari (Transjakarta): Building and layout

 The current design of the north building of Tosari BRT station have two floors with an iconic neo-futuristic design which resembles a cruise ship like the Bundaran HI Astra station.
 Both stations have batik-inspired facade patterns and arc-shaped platforms.

 On the second floor there is an open deck that towards to skyscrapers at Jalan Jenderal Sudirman at the south side and the Selamat Datang Monument at the north.
 Unlike Bundaran HI Astra, Tosari does not have an extending viewing balcony towards the Selamat Datang Monument.
-Other facilities on the second floor are toilets, passenger waiting rooms, and commercial areas.
+Other facilities on the second floor are toilets, prayer room (musala), waiting area, and commercial areas.
 The entrance and platform area is on the first floor.
 There are 18 platform bays (9 for each direction).